 "Well, they wanted to wait until tomorrow but I couldn't wait.
 I wasn't about to let you die.
 If we would have waited, then you might not be alive, not that you care.
 You wanted to be dead when we came and got you.
 You would have liked that, you psycho," Rubio glared as the two kept pace with each other.

 "Thank you…" Valentino closed his eyes and tilted his head downward as his long, black, messy hair waved in the wind.

 "Huh?"
 Rubio was confused by his statement.
 What was he being thanked for?
 Valentino was actually thanking him for something?

-"For once, you are my hero," the black-haired assassin said as he re-opened his blood red eyes and looked at the silver-haired man just as emotionlessly as he always had.
+"For once, you are my hero," the black-haired assassin opened his blood red eyes and looked at the silver-haired man just as emotionlessly as he always had.

 The ex-terrorist smiled a little and closed his eyes.
 "Let's go home."

 Zidane, Aeris and Bosnia sat on the floor of Ryouzonia's old home.
 It was quiet and empty without the elder around and the group missed her calming presence.
 Aeris held a small, white tea cup with both hands and gazed down into the swirling blackened liquid with a crestfallen expression on her face.

 After a few moments of silence, she finally spoke, "Zidane, it's been a while."

 "Hell yeah it has," the bald man puffed gingerly on his cigarette.
 "How have you been?"